m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 Organizations also react to adverse security events that they have suffered.
 A data breach, for example, can serve as an impetus to review and revise security practices.

 Organizations may also react to adverse security events that others have experienced.
-For instance, when a bank suffers a breach, other banks may react by ensuring that the exploited vulnerabilities don’t exist in their systems.
+For instance, when a bank suffers a breach, other banks may react by ensuring that the exploited vulnerabilities don't exist in their systems.

 ### Proactive
 A proactive approach to cybersecurity is best.
 An organization should conduct an inventory of their assets, assess their risk, plan and analyze, and implement controls that achieve risk reduction, instead of waiting for some external force.